lennard134/TicketToRideLAMAS/index.md

 ## Introduction
 ![Ticket to Ride board, source:(https://www.lotana.be/blog/ticket-to-ride-europe-anniversary-edition)](Figures/backgroundStartpage.jpg)
-*Fig. 1: Ticket to Ride board.
+*Fig. 1: An example of a Ticket to Ride board.
 Source: https://www.lotana.be/blog/ticket-to-ride-europe-anniversary-edition*

 Ticket to Ride is a popular board game (_see Fig. 1_) designed by Alan R. Moon and published by Days of Wonder.
 The game's end goal is to build a railway network that yields the highest points.